carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ---

-# What is an API?

-API is an acronym for Application Programming Interface.

 # The Twitter v.2 API

+Recall that API is an acronym for Application Programming Interface.
+The Twitter API can be used to retrieve Twitter data for analysis.
+Compared to v1, the most recent version of the Twitter API (v2) includes additional levels of access, more features, and faster onboarding for developers and academic researchers.

 The Twitter API comes along with all sorts of rules and regulations: how to submit requests, how many requests you can make in an hour, how many Tweets you can download in a month.

-That last one is something we should highlight.
+That last regulation is something we should highlight.
 The level of API access you have is limited to 500,000 Tweets per month.
-For that reason, while we Search or Stream Tweets during this workshop, let's get in the habit of limiting ourselves to 500 Tweets.
+For that reason, while we collect Tweets during this workshop, let's get in the habit of limiting ourselves to 500 Tweets.

 You can always check to see how much of your quota you have used by visiting your [twitter developer dashboard](https://developer.twitter.com/en/portal/dashboard)

+## First look at the search command
-Let's make a new cell in our Notebook and send a search:
+Let's make a new cell in our Notebook and run a search command:

 ~~~
 !twarc2 search --limit 500 "#catsofinstagram" hasgtag_cats.jsonl
 ~~~